dyatchenko/ServiceBrokerListener/README.md

     var listener2 = new SqlDependencyEx(connectionString, "YourDatabase", "YourTable2", identity: 2);

 # How to track UPDATEs only

+The `listenerType` constructor parameter configures `SqlDependencyEx` to fire an event for different notification types (can fire on INSERT, UPDATE, DELETE separately or together)

     var listener = new SqlDependencyEx(connectionString, "YourDatabase",
                  "YourTable1", listenerType: SqlDependencyEx.NotificationTypes.Update);